 The Digitrax DCS52 DCC throttle supplies Track Right/Left DCC, which only powers the QSI Titan FX-DO and the ProMiniAir receiver via the Gwire flat flex cable.
 The Airwire T5000 throttle will then transmit DCC commands received by the ProMiniAir Receiver, sending 3.3V Logic DCC back to the QSI Titan FX-DO that controls sound and the motor.
 DCC commands from the DCS52 DCC throttle are ignored.

 Below is the video demonstration

 I have just recently started using QSI Titan decoders.
 They are challenging to find but produce fantastic sounds and are very flexible.
 The modular design of the ProMiniAir Receiver makes it very simple to take full advantage of the QSI decoder’s Gwire capability.
-I can provide a ProMiniAir Receiver integrated with the modified flat flex cable (FFC) for $34.99.
+I provide the Gwire-compatible ProMiniAir Receiver (including the cable) for $19.99+S&H on eBay here.
 Plug the flat flex cable into the QSI decoder’s Gwire connector, program CV56.1=1, and you are ready to go with radio control!